 VI.
-RATIO OF APPRENTICES TO JOURNEY LEVEL WORKERS
+RATIO OF APPRENTICES TO JOURNEY LEVEL WORKERS:

-Supervision is the necessary education, assistance, and control provided by a journey-level employee on the same job site at least seventy-five percent of each working day, unless otherwise approved by the WSATC.
+Supervision is the necessary education, assistance, and control provided by a journeylevel employee on the same job site at least seventy-five percent of each working day, unless otherwise approved by the WSATC.
 Sponsors ensure apprentices are supervised by competent, qualified journey-level employees.
 Journey level-employees are responsible for the work apprentices perform, in order to promote the safety, health, and education of the apprentice.

-- A. The journey-level employee must be of the same apprenticeable occupation as the apprentice they are supervising unless otherwise allowed by the Revised Code of Washington (RCW) or the Washington Administrative Code (WAC) and approved by the WSATC. - B. The numeric ratio of apprentices to journey-level employees may not exceed one apprentice per journey-level worker [WAC 296-05-316(5)]. - C. Apprentices will work the same hours as journey-level workers, except when such hours may interfere with related/supplemental instruction. - D. Any variance to the rules and/or policies stated in this section must be approved by the WSATC. - E. The ratio must be described in a specific and clear manner, as to the application in terms of job site, work group, department or plant:

-The policy in this trade shall be used in computing the ratio: One (1) apprentice machinist to one (1) journey-level machinist on the job site.
+- A. The journey-level employee must be of the same apprenticeable occupation as the apprentice they are supervising unless otherwise allowed by the Revised Code of Washington (RCW) or the Washington Administrative Code (WAC) and approved by the WSATC. - B. The numeric ratio of apprentices to journey-level employees may not exceed one apprentice per journey-level worker [WAC 296-05-015(5)]. - C. Apprentices will work the same hours as journey-level workers, except when such hours may interfere with related/supplemental instruction. - D. Any variance to the rules and/or policies stated in this section must be approved by the WSATC. - E. The ratio must be described in a specific and clear manner, as to the application in terms of job site, work group, department or plant: - F. On the job training shall never exceed the ratio of one (1) apprentice to one (1) journey-level worker per Fire Department.